Most used abilities: Arcane Portal

 It would take time to get his mana back, so Teva’ryn had plenty of time to think.
 A lot of people would be envious of him.
 Not about his injuries, but about the overall situation.
 Someone of his station, being alone with a woman for weeks?
 It was unheard of.

 Even better, Devi’lynn was already of breeding age, but unwed.
-She avoided marriage so far only because of her status: the head of the Lynn House was her father.
+She avoided marriage so far only because of her status: the head of House Lynn was her father.
 Being the only daughter, Devi’lynn had been pampered more than the most, Teva’ryn was sure.
 But even a noblewoman wouldn’t be able to delay getting married for much longer, or her House would lose face.

 Teva’ryn wasn’t the type of man whose only purpose in life was getting laid.
 He knew way too many men like that and he refused to be one of them.
 Besides, he wasn’t even attracted to Devi’lynn.
 Sure, she had a pretty face – though it was a question whether one liked freckles or not – but her body was too athletic, too far from the Sylven ideal.
 Even so, for Teva’ryn the real turn off wasn’t her looks, but her personality.
 For a woman, she was way too bold, borderline arrogant.
 She had too little respect for their own culture, and interpreted their rules too lightly.